 Carolyn joined the Work Light Productions team in 2013 after emerging from 4 fantastic years of being a stay at home mom, raising her young son EJ and keeping husband Jon honest.
 Professionally, for nearly a decade she was the sole General Manager/Associate Producer for Big League Theatricals in NYC, overseeing touring productions (Peter Pan, Footloose, Titanic, The Music Man, Blast!, Blast II “Shockwave”, Miss Saigon, 42nd Street, The Who’s Tommy and Elton John & Tim Rice’s Aida) throughout North America, South America, Europe and Japan.
 Previously she was the Managing Director for The SITI Company, a Booking Agent for The Booking Group (under the direction of Stephen Gabriel), an Associate in International Touring at ICM Artists, and a player in the NYC downtown theatre scene.
 Carolyn is a Musical Theatre graduate of the Boston Conservatory with concentrations in vocal jazz and opera.

 Born and raised in Rockville, MD., Courtney fell in love with theatre at a very young age.
-Her passion continued to grow throughout college where she earned her BA from Rutgers University in both Theatre and English, with a minor in Education as a Social Science.
+Her passion continued to grow throughout college where she earned her B.A. from Rutgers University in both Theatre and English, with a minor in Education as a Social Science.
 During her time at RU, she was the Artistic Director of Cabaret Theatre and the Special Events Coordinator.
+After college, Courtney worked at American Repertory Ballet as the organization’s Development Associate.
 Some of her favorite directing credits include; Avenue Q, [title of show], Honour and August: Osage County to name a few.
-After college, Courtney worked at American Repertory Ballet as the organization’s Development Associate.
-She is thrilled to join the Work Light team as the General Management Assistant.
+She joined the Work Light family in February 2017.

-Emily graduated Drew University with a B.A. in Theatre Arts and History and a minor in European Studies.
-She worked at the Pearl Theatre Company as an Assistant to the Dramaturg and Assistant Box Office Manager, and at the Shakespeare Theatre of New Jersey as Assistant Box Office Manager and House Manager.
+A Jersey girl born and raised, Emily has loved theatre since she was cast as Annie in the second grade and realized that people will applaud you for playing pretend.
+She followed her passion and went to Drew University where she graduated with a B.A. in Theatre Arts and History with a minor in European Studies.
+She also studied Shakespeare internationally at Heythrop College in London.
+After graduating, she worked at the Pearl Theatre Company as an Assistant to the Dramaturg and Assistant Box Office Manager, and at the Shakespeare Theatre of New Jersey as Assistant Box Office Manager and House Manager.
 She has also taught Dramaturgy at a Performing Arts High School.